emdio/kitteneitor/README.txt

--Kitteneitor is a chess engine derived from secondchess https://github.com/pocopito/secondchess -Unlike secondchess its aim is not to be pedagogial but just a fun project
+-Kitteneitor is a chess engine derived from secondchess https://github.com/pocopito/secondchess -Unlike secondchess its aim is not to be pedagogical but just a fun project
 -Acknowledgments:
  -Pham Hong Nguyen, author of firstchess
  -Ron Murawski for his generosity